VinodLouis/seminar-contents/README.md

 # seminar-contents
 This  repository is for the students attended the seminar entitled NodeJs &amp; Advance WepApp development but not restricted to any.

-The project consists of ten different demos as:
+The project consists of ten different demos and an few infographics in theory as:

  1. A pure REST API in Express.js & MongoDB
  2. Creating REST API model driven using Tool